Modalities of operation

 Field level verification

-The field work would be led by qualified researchers of the CRISP.
-However, the data collection would be done by active involvement of the stakeholders themselves.
-For this, identified stakeholders would be oriented so that the data is correctly captured without personal bias, in the IT tools developed for the purpose.
+The field work will be led by qualified researchers of CRISP.
+However, the data collection will be done by actively involving stakeholders themselves.
+For this, identified stakeholders will be oriented so that data is captured without personal bias with IT tools developed for the purpose.

 Report for Action

-The data from the field would be the basis for the report preparation.
-The focus of the Report for Action (RfA) would be on ways to improve the implementation process.
-The shortcomings noticed during the field verification would be used internally for making constructive recommendations for taking action.
-It has to be stated that the CRISP would not be in the business of fault-finding, but would just focus on process improvement.
+Field data forms the basis for the Report for Action (RfA).
+The Report for Action (RfA) aims to suggest ways to improve implementation process.
+The shortcomings noticed during field verification will be used internally to make constructive recommendations for taking action.
+CRISP is not in the business of fault-finding, and is focused on improving the process.